awmanoj/awmanoj.github.io/_posts/2016-08-22-simple-service-discovery.md

 Go templating language is very comprehensive and you can generate almost any configuration that you want.
 In addition there is a support for plugins written in golang which bring almost infinite power to what you can achieve.

-I will write about service discovery with consul, consul watch and consul-datadog integrations in some other post later (this is already getting long).
+It is very common to use `consul` and `consul-template` for generating and keeping nginx configuration uptodate.

-If you have any questions on this and are not able to find easily over internet - you can shoot your question at me and I may try to find the answer for you - reach me on [twitter](https://twitter.com/awmanoj) and mail (last_name . first_name @ gmail.com).
+Time permitting, I will write about service discovery with consul, consul watch and consul-datadog integrations in some other post later (this is already getting long).

 Happy Consul!